Where might you have your PIP consultation?

 How is your consultation centre chosen?

-If we decide we need to see you for a face-to-face consultation we will send you an appointment letter.
+If we decide we need to have a consultation with you we will send you an appointment letter.
 See our post ‘Will a face-to-face consultation always be required if I claim PIP’ for an explanation of when you would need to be seen.
 The appointment will be at one of the Centres near to where you live.
 It won’t necessarily be the nearest Centre.
 This is because there might not have been any appointments available there at the time the appointment was booked.

 Can you change your PIP consultation appointment?